 Avon Region Active Transportation Plan Final Report

-The District of the Municipality of West Hants covers 124,200 hectares of land.
+The Municipality covers 124,200 hectares of land.
 Within the Municipality, the Avon River empties into the Minas Basin where the world’s highest tides rise and fall along 160 kilometers of shoreline and the banks of tidal rivers.
 Thirty kilometers of dykes protect 2,436 hectares of land.
 A variety of lakes and rivers provide opportunities for swimming, canoeing, kayaking, fishing and boating.
 There are two Provincial Parks (Smileys and Falls Lake), two Park Reserves (Cheverie Salt Marsh and St. Croix), wilderness areas, 12% protected lands (as identified by Environment NS,) and Crown land within the Municipality.

 “More citizens may be engaged by improving accessibility of community-based physical activity opportunities by offering flexible, non-competitive, and family-friendly activities.”